katarzynadutkowska/galaxy-in-a-box/README.md

      width="30%" />
 </p>

 Statistical model of sub-millimeter emission from embedded star forming clusters in galaxies.
-The paper describing the model is already submitted (Dutkowska
+The paper describing the model is in press ([Dutkowska
-& Kristensen 2022).
+& Kristensen 2022](https://ui.adsabs.harvard.edu/abs/2022arXiv220601753D/abstract)).
 The model is written in Python 3 and uses following packages that may require installation:
 - astropy
 - matplotlib
 - mpl_toolkits